geiszla/BoxHero/README.md

 4. Install latest Yarn Package Manager release with default settings (https://yarnpkg.com/lang/en/docs/install/).
 5. Navigate to unzipped project files using a command line utility.
 6. Enter "yarn install" to install all dependencies of the project.
-7. Enter "npm install -g nodemon" to install node monitoring utility (automatically restarts Node.js server when a file is modified).
+7. Enter "**npm** install -g nodemon" to install node monitoring utility (automatically restarts Node.js server when a file is modified).

 ### Set up development environment
 1. Enter "npm install -g standard-react" to install linter module (you don't need this if you are using Visual Studio Code's built-in ESLint linter (see setup instructions below)).